ulif/diceware/docs/randomsources.rst

 -------------

-By default `diceware` uses the Python standard lib :class:`random.SystemRandom` class to retrieve randomness.
+By default `diceware` uses the Python standard lib :class:`secrets.SystemRandom` class to retrieve randomness.
 This class calls an OS-specific source of randomness that returns data normally unpredictable enough for our purposes.
 The quality of randomness therefore depends on the quality of your OS implementation.